zhuoyizhang/shipment/README.md

 ## To Do

-* In Install table, we may want to replace type (new, refresh) column with cycle column
+~~* In Install table, we may want to replace type (new, refresh) column with cycle column~~

 * Add 2c17 rule files

 * Add OMEN

 * Test numbers in old files

+## Assumption

+* Use the latest version of SWPOR of a cycle
+* Combine the the SWPOR of all cycles, 3c16, 1c17, 2c17 etc.
+* Refresh = 1 cycle down
+* Softroll does not change cycle